-- Keep using this medicine for as long as your doctor has told you to.
+- Take this medicine for as long as your doctor has told you to.
 Do not change your dose or stop taking this medicine without first talking with your doctor.

-- Dasatinib tablets should be handled with care and people (especially pregnant personnel) who are not taking this medicine should avoid handling crushed or broken tablets.
-If tablets are broken or crushed, it is advisable to wear disposable chemotherapy gloves to avoid exposure to the medicine.
+- Dasatinib tablets should be handled with care.
+People (especially pregnant women) who do not take this medicine should not handle crushed or broken tablets.
+If tablets are broken or crushed, wear disposable chemotherapy gloves so that you do not come into contact with the medicine.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.

 If a dose is missed: